Awards & grants

 Given in recognition of exceptional contributions to psychological knowledge.

-This award, made jointly with the Society’s Psychology Education Board recognises excellent published work in psychology.
+This award recognises excellent published work in psychology.

 This award recognises a person has made a significant contribution to challenging social inequalities in the UK.

-This new scheme provides bursaries to support postdoctoral researchers and lecturers to attend academic conference in the UK and internationally.
+This provides bursaries to support postdoctoral researchers and lecturers to attend academic conference in the UK and internationally.

 This provides an opportunity for a postgraduate psychologist to be seconded to the Parliamentary Office of Science and Technology to assist in providing briefing material for MPs and peers.

 This scheme awards grants to researchers to allow them to provide undergraduates with hands on experience of research and encourage them to consider an academic career.